yambo-code/yambopy/docs/source/tutorial.rst

 **3. Plot the dielectric function**

-In a similar way as what was done before we can now plot the dielctric funciton for different layer separations:
+In a similar way as what was done before we can now plot the dielectric function for different layer separations:

 .. code-block:: bash